Raven logo

 Will my hashtags still work?

 Your Bear hashtags stay inside the exported Markdown as plain-text `#tags`.
 Raven does not yet have a hashtag browser on par with Bear's.
 Tag support is on the roadmap.
-If hashtag-based navigation is central to how you work, this is something to weigh.
+If hashtag-based navigation is core to how you work, weigh that before switching.

 Can I keep using Bear while I try Raven?

 Yes.
 The Bear export is a copy, so your Bear library is untouched.
 Run both apps side by side until you're confident Raven is the right move.
-Apple refunds Raven within 48 hours if you change your mind.
+Apple handles refunds through Report a Problem if you change your mind.

 Does Raven have [[wiki-style]] backlinks?